 The word Gingivitis means inflammation of the gum.
 The condition occurs when the gums surrounding the teeth become red and inflamed.
 Typically swollen gums can be associated with bleeding, when gums they are brushed while cleaning.

 Gingivitis if left untreated can turn into a more serious condition called periodontal disease.
 A number of different types of periodontal disease exist – they all affect gum tissue surrounding and supporting the teeth.
 As the disease progresses, the bone structure that anchors the teeth to the jaw can be lost, in turn making the teeth loose.
 If left untreated, teeth may fall out.

 What is the likelihood that I will suffer from gum disease?

 Over 50% of the population suffers from gum disease in some form.
 Gum diseases is a major cause of tooth loss in people over the age of 30.
 The disease however develops gradually in a vast majority of people – the rate of progression of gum disease can be slowed down sufficiently to enable you to keep your teeth for most of your life.

 What will happen if gum disease is left untreated?

-Gum disease typically progresses silently.
+Gum diseases typically progresses silently.
 It often causes no pain as it worsens and the damage it does can go unnoticed.
-Sometimes however, bacteria associated with gum disease become more active, making the gums sore, inflamed and bleed.
+Sometimes however, bacteria associated with gum diseases become more active, making the gums sore, inflamed and bleed.
 This may lead to a condition where you develop a gum abscess; pus may form and ooze from the tissue surrounding the teeth.
-Over time, gum disease can lead to loss of bone structure supporting the teeth.
-If left untreated for a long time, gum disease can lead to loss of your teeth.
-The longer gum disease is left untreated, the more difficult it becomes to treat.
+Over time, gum diseases can lead to loss of bone structure supporting the teeth.
+If left untreated for a long time, gum diseases can lead to loss of your teeth.
+The longer gum diseases is left untreated, the more difficult it becomes to treat.